Direct vent fireplace: Operation

 To begin the operation of the fireplace unit, the user must turn on the gas supply and ignite the burners.
 Once this is done, the unit will operate completely autonomously until the gas supply to the burners is shut off.
 While in operation, convection will cause the hot air in the firebox to rise to the top of the firebox.
 As the amount of hot exhaust gasses increases from the combustion process, the hot gas at the top of the firebox is eventually pushed out through the inner flue.
 At the same time, the removal of the exhaust gasses through the inner flue allows for relatively cold air to be drawn into the firebox through the outer flue.

 As the firebox heats up due to the operation of the burners, it radiates heat into the room through the porous glass face that separates the firebox from the inside of the room.
-At the same time, it transfers heat through the surrounding metal walls into the empty space in between itself and the outer housing.
+At the same time, it transfers heat through the surrounding metal walls into the empty space between itself and the outer housing.
 This heat transfer creates a convection process inside of the empty space that is very similar to the one that takes place inside of the firebox.
 Built into the design of the room facing side of the unit are two vents, one at the top and one at the bottom.
 Once the air in the empty space begins to heat up, convection pushes this heated air further up in the chamber until it is eventually pushed out through the top vent.
 This phenomenon works in the same way to draw air in through the bottom vent.
 As the hot air is pushed out, space is emptied in the chamber behind the firebox, which then draws cold air in through the bottom vent.

 Both of these convection processes immediately begin to slow down, and eventually stop, as soon as the burners turn off.